Hydran00/torchure_smplx/README.md

 python -c "import torch; print(torch.utils.cmake_prefix_path)"
 ```
 #### LibTorch users (recommended)
 Download the C++ version of LibTorch from [PyTorch's official site](https://pytorch.org/get-started/locally/) and extract it.
 Make sure to choose the version that matches your system architecture and CUDA version (if applicable).
-You Torch cmake path should look like this:
+Your Torch cmake path should look like this:

 ```bash
 /path/to/libtorch/share/cmake/Torch